13 Tips for Choosing the Best Job References

 LinkedIn recommendations provide an excellent opportunity to pre-screen your references.
 Try writing one for them before you ask them to submit a LinkedIn recommendation.
 At a minimum, make sure a reference has verbally agreed to make a positive recommendation.

-7. Make Sure Your References Can Focus on Your Best Achievements
+7. Make Your References Focus on Your Achievements

 References who will take the time to prepare and deliver specific recommendations are often the most powerful.
 Your best references will be able to speak concretely and anecdotally about your skills, work ethic, and achievements on the job, in the classroom, or in your community.

-8. Match Your Selection of References to the Requirements of the Job at Hand
+8. Match Your References to the Job Requirements

 Ask yourself which of your references can provide the most compelling evidence that you have the assets to excel in the job you're applying for.